Annmary12/OpenSky/README.md

 * Users can view latest flights
 * Users can view departing flights
 * Users can view arriving flights
+* Users can filter flights based on x time

 ## Technology Stack Used
 * React a javascript library for building user interfaces
 * Redux a predictable state container for javascript apps.
+* Material UI

 ## Project Structure